-The one wedding book I would recommend to plan the wedding of your dreams is The Gifts of Imperfection by Brene Brown.
+The one wedding book I would recommend to plan your wedding with ease is The Gifts of Imperfection by Brene Brown.
 Now I know this is not a typical wedding book, but I promise it will change your wedding planning experience and life.
 The best part?
 This Book is under 150 pages; that’s right, The Gifts of Imperfection is 137 pages of straight FIRE.
 If you’re a wannabe reader like me, this is music to your ears!

-In The Gift of Imperfection, there are ten guidepost/principles.
-In the next two posts, we will go over each principle and how they apply to wed planning.
-I highly encourage you to read the book because we are going to barely scratch the surface of this book.
+In The Gift of Imperfection, there are ten guideposts/principles.
+In the next two posts, we will go over each principle and apply it to wed planning.
+I highly encourage you to read the book because we will barely scratch the surface of this book.

 Principle #1: Cultivating Authenticity- Letting Go of What People Think

-This applies to you because: Once you get engaged, everyone will have opinions and loving suggestions for your wedding.
-It’s essential to remain true to yourself and love story even if it means going against the wishes of your loved ones.
+Once you get engaged, everyone will have opinions and loving suggestions for your wedding.
+It’s essential to remain true to yourself and your love story, even if it means going against the wishes of your loved ones.

 From the Book: “Authenticity demands wholehearted living and loving even when it’s hard, even when we’re wrestling with the shame and fear of not being good enough, and especially when the joy is so intense that we’re afraid to let ourselves feel it.”- Brene Brown